rusenask/lgc/README.md

-  "StuboHost": "localhost", // your stubo hostname "StuboPort": "8001",  // your stubo port "StuboProtocol": "http" // protocol (should probably be http anyway so leave it) }
+  "StuboHost": "localhost", // your stubo hostname "StuboPort": "8001",  // your stubo port "StuboProtocol": "http" // protocol (should probably be http anyway so leave it) "Environment": "production"
+}
 Rename conf.json.example to conf.json

 Default LGC proxy port is 3000.
 You are expected to change it during server startup:
 ./lgc -port=":8001"
 Would change it to this port.
 Remember to change your original stubo instance port before setting it to 8001.
+Environment variable sets some logging defaults (such as format).
+Although you can modify logging formatter yourself in server.go file.

 ### Current legacy API translations